-- Boost to affordable housing - Home loan rates down to 8.6% levels a drop of 50 bps - Effective home loan rates for a ₹ 2.4 mn. home loan is 2.4%, matching average rental yields in top-12 Indian cities - For the first time since 2004 effective home loan rates match rental yields owning a home costs the same as renting it - Subsidy eligibility under Pradhan Mantri Awas Yojana (PMAY) enhanced to cover up to ₹ 1.2 mn of home loan - Urban mid-income group now covered under the subsidy scheme - Effective home loan rates reduced to under 3%, tremendously improving affordability - Focus on affordable housing - Demonetization has driven down land prices especially in smaller cities, new launches to be more affordable - Sluggish home sales in premium-segment has got organized developers to focus on affordable housing - Demand estimates in affordable housing up till 2020 - 4.2 mn housing units needed in top-8 cities - Affordable housing market estimated at ₹ 6.25 trillion
+- Boost to affordable housing - Home loan rates down to 8.6% levels a drop of 50 bps - Effective home loan rates for a ₹2.4 mn. home loan is 2.4%, lower than rental yields in top-12 Indian cities which is at 3.2% - For the first time since 2004, effective home loan rates are lower than rental yields owning a home costs lesser than renting one - Subsidy eligibility under Pradhan Mantri Awas Yojana (PMAY) enhanced to cover up to ₹ 1.2 mn of home loan - Urban mid-income group now covered under the subsidy scheme - Effective home loan rates reduced to under 3%, tremendously improving affordability - Focus on affordable housing - Demonetization has driven down land prices especially in smaller cities, new launches to be more affordable - Sluggish home sales in premium-segment has got organized developers to focus on affordable housing - Affordable housing market estimated at ₹ 6.25 trillion by 20221 market by 2022: ICRA Wide disparity in household income, end-user driven market and high home prices will aid the growth of this segment, the agency said.
+Tata Housing, Macquarie form Rs 2,000 crore fund Tata and private equity firm Macquarie Group have jointly invested ₹ 2,000 Cr. in the Indian real estate market Economic Times, December 25, 2016 '2016 could record highest ever private equity investments in real estate' The year 2016 could record the highest Private Equity investments in real estate (PERE) since 2008 which is estimated to be Rs 436 billion, estimate Cushman & Wakefield Indian Express, Oct 1, 2016 ET Realty, January 13, 2017 Economic nines, December 25, 2016